Port of Hamburg, Germany

 Sailing Ship Harbor at Hamburg.
 GGA Image ID # 1442e9e384

-The expenses incurred by a vessel in the Hamburg Harbor depend upon the cargo, whether or not quays are used, and the private charges of various persons who furnish their personal services.
+The expenses incurred by a vessel in the Hamburg Harbor depend upon the cargo, whether or not quays are used, and the private charges of various persons who furnish their services.

 Powerful Half-Arch Cranes of About 3 Tons Capaciy, and Two-Story Sheds.